sri96/libexcelformula/readme.md

 * Go to CMake/ directory in the root of the folder
 * Generate the Makefile or Visual Studio soluion file
 * Build and install the static library

+I have added a lot of unit tests in the test/unit_test folder.
+Please read through them to understand the crux of the library.

 ## How do I hack on this library?